They're primarily aimed at gamers, but AMD stressed that content creators are also a priority for the company. Here's everything you need to know.

 AMD Zen 3 (Ryzen 5000) price

 The Ryzen 5000 series has been confirmed as the first generation of processors to be based on the new Zen 3 architecture.
-Here's how much they will cost:
+Here's how much they'll cost:

-These US prices are all a slight increase on the equivalent processors from the Ryzen 3000 series ($749, $499, $399, $249), but AMD is hoping the significant upgrades they deliver justifies the modest RRP hike.
+The US prices are all a slight increase on the equivalent processors from the Ryzen 3000 series ($749, $499, $399, $249), but AMD is hoping the significant upgrades they deliver justifies the modest RRP hike.
+Crucially, they remain more affordable than the equivalent Intel chips from the Comet Lake series.

 AMD Zen 3 (Ryzen 5000) specs and features